 And here we are (finally!) at the original question posed by this post: “Can electric vehicles be flat towed?”
 Now that we’ve given an overview of why not all cars can be flat towed, it may be easier to understand that, in general, today’s electric vehicles are NOT to be towed four wheels down behind a motorhome (and most rear-wheel drive EVs can’t even be towed on a dolly).

-The primary reason for this is that the wear & tear on their electric motors would be substantial while being towed.
+The primary reason is that the wear & tear on their electric motors would be substantial while towing.
 An EV’s electric motor is often directly connected to the wheel(s) it’s powering.
 So when you shift the vehicle into neutral, unlike in a traditional drivetrain, the motor isn’t disconnected from the wheels.
 Instead, power just stops flowing to it.

-That’s because EVs don’t have the same type of transmission as gasoline engines do, which is typically required for flat towing.
-We can’t simply shift a vehicle into neutral and start towing.
-A true transmission disconnect, or a transmission that isn’t damaged by being spun without the engine running, is what ensures that the vehicle’s transmission and engine won’t be damaged or worse.
+That’s because EVs don’t have the same type of transmission as fossil fuel-powered vehicles, which is typically required for flat towing.
+You can’t simply shift an electric vehicle into neutral and start towing.
+A true transmission disconnect, or a transmission that isn’t damaged by spinning without the engine running, ensures that the vehicle’s transmission and engine won’t be damaged or worse.

 And with that in mind…